Repository Config

 .
 If enabled by setting it to true

-, a pull request will require an review approval from the specified code owners before it can be merged.
+, a pull request requires an approval from the specified code owners before merge.
 Without this setting enabled, the required-reviews-count

 branch-protections[*].parameters.allow-stale-reviews